limansky/limansky_me/drafts/2016-11-27-fixing-bugs.md

     createSaver((v, stm, idx) => saver.value.save(stm, idx)(gen.to(v)))
 ```

-Now the test compile successfully and fails on runtime with "9 did not equal
+Now the test compiles successfully but fails on runtime with "9 did not equal
-11".
+11" message.
 What's happen?
 Current implementation of HList saver assume that the head
 saver takes only one element.
 This worked for primitive types, but of course
 doesn't work for classes.
 To fix that we need to use next index returned by
 `hSaver`: